-Rotterdam is a huge city — the second largest in the country in fact — so going around Rotterdam by foot is not recommended if you’re looking to go from one side to the other.
+Rotterdam is a huge city, so going around on foot is not recommended if you’re looking to go from one side to the other.

 Getting around Rotterdam by bicycle is one of the best ways to go.
-Cycling in the Netherlands is just part of the culture and it’s definitely something that you should get used to once you arrive.
+Cycling in the Netherlands is just part of the culture, and it’s something that you should get used to once you arrive.

-Buying a bike is easy and they are inexpensive.
-As I said before, Rotterdam is modernised and so the roads, bike paths and pedestrian sidewalks are all in great condition with a lot of space — so no worries about cycling through narrow, extremely busy and cobbled streets.
+Buying a bike is easy and inexpensive.
+As I said before, Rotterdam is modern, so the roads, bike paths and pedestrian sidewalks are all in great condition with a lot of space — so no worries about cycling through narrow, extremely busy and cobbled streets.

-The Netherlands is trying to resist an influx of cars into the country because frankly, the country just isn’t big enough.
+The Netherlands is trying to resist an influx of cars because, frankly, the country isn’t big enough.
 Congestion in Rotterdam is pretty bad — not because it’s busy, but mainly because the roads just aren’t designed for lots of cars, so you end up sitting at red traffic lights constantly.

-The Metro in Rotterdam is a lot more modern than many of us are used to in other cities in the world.
-The metro is also incredibly easy to use (once you see the madness of the London underground, Rotterdam’s just looks basic as hell).
+The metro in Rotterdam is a lot more modern than many of us are used to in other cities in the world.
+The metro is also incredibly easy to use (once you see the madness of the London underground, Rotterdam’s looks basic as hell).

 Travelling through Rotterdam via bus is fairly easy.
-In general, buses are only really used at night (once the metro has stopped) and also to get to places where the metro doesn’t go to.
+In general, buses are only really used at night (once the metro has stopped) and get to places where the metro doesn’t go.
 Once you get off the metro and straight onto the bus, your journey price continues, so it ends up being pretty inexpensive overall.

-You can catch a boat around Rotterdam for both leisure purposes and to commute.
-You can catch the Spido which will take you on a tour around the Rotterdam harbour, which is a classic in Rotterdam.
+You can catch a boat around Rotterdam for leisure and commute.
+You can catch the Spido, which will take you on tour around the Rotterdam harbour, a classic in Rotterdam.

-Trams also operate in Rotterdam and this is another good way to get around the city.
-The trams only tend to be around the middle region of Rotterdam and are a great way to get between neighbourhoods within the city.
-It’s also much faster than going by car or by bus because they don’t have to sit in traffic.
+Trams also operate in Rotterdam, which is another good way to get around the city.
+The trams only tend to be around the middle region of Rotterdam and are a great way to get between neighbourhoods within the town.
+It’s also much faster than going by car or bus because they don’t have to sit in traffic.

-Rotterdam is a great place to live if you’re an international or just a Dutchie looking for some city life.
-It’s easy to navigate around, there is lots to do and it’s just a vibrant and up-and-coming city.
+Rotterdam is a great place to live if you’re an international or just a Dutchie looking for city life.
+It’s easy to navigate around, there are lots to do, and it’s just a vibrant and up-and-coming city.